Regional : Strengthening Developing Member Countries’ Capacity in Elderly Care

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-6. The TA, particularly the two regional conferences promoted the visibility of both JFPR and e-Asia and Knowledge Partnership Fund within and outside ADB.
+The TA promotes the visibility of both JFPR and e-Asia and Knowledge Partnership Fund in the various workshops, training, and capacity building activities within and outside ADB.
 The logos of both financiers were prominently displayed on all workshop materials including backdrop, agenda, signages, and IDs and publicity material.
-Financial assistance was specifically mentioned in all correspondence leading up to the event, with specific acknowledgment of the financial support at the start of both conferences.
-The two events were posted in ADB Today.
+Financial assistance was specifically mentioned in all correspondence leading up to the event, with specific acknowledgment of the financial support at the start of workshops, national consultations, trainings, and conferences.

 |Geographical Location||Indonesia - Nation-wide; Mongolia - Nation-wide; Sri Lanka - Nation-wide; Thailand - Nation-wide; Tonga - Nation-wide; Viet Nam - Nation-wide|